monkeydevtools/treepath-python/README.md

 Note python 3.6 is supported in version earlier that 1.0.0.

 # Quick start
-All of the treepath components should be imported as follows:
+All the treepath components should be imported as follows:
 ```python
 from treepath import path, pathd, wc, wildcard, set_, get, get_match, find, find_matches, has, has_all,
     has_any, has_not, MatchNotFoundError, Match, log_to, Document, attr, attr_typed, attr_iter_typed,